imolander/JavaScript/JS_Data_Types_Naming_Conventions.md

 # Potential for Problems

 Because of JavaScript's flexibilty with data types, many of the issues that would cause compiler errors in other languages are not an issue.
 For example, when adding a string and a number the compiler will interpret it as two strings, and simply concatonate them.
-However, this concatanation can cause errors in the below example:
+However, this concatanation can cause confusion such as in the example below:

 	var a = 7;
 	var b = 9;